mun-lang/mun/book/src/ch04-02-building-llvm.md

 ## Building from source

 If there are no prebuild packages available for your OS, your best bet is to install LLVM from source.
-The build time of LLVM is quite long so this is a relatively time consuming process.
+The build time of LLVM is quite long so this is a relatively time-consuming process.

 You need at least:
 - A C++ compiler (like GCC)